tinygo-org/tinydraw/README.md

 ![example](https://raw.githubusercontent.com/conejoninja/primitive/master/example.png)

 This package is experimental and may change in the future.
 It has not been optimized for speed or memory usage (yet).
-I'm not responsible if whatever you are building explodes.

 ## License